-rked To fund specific projects

-To hold S31 grant balances due to timing of when the grant is received and when it is applied.

-To fund any insurance claims below the excess during the year.
+General Fund Earmarked Reserve To fund specific projects S31 Grant Reserve To hold S31 grant balances due to timing of when the grant is received and when it is applied.
+Insurance Reserve Capital Reserve To fund any insurance claims below the excess during the year.
 To fund specific capital projects.

-To fund costs associated with the restructure of the Council.

-To meet any potential future financial liabilities that may arise (for example insurance claims)

-Externally Funded Reserve These are all external contributions which are committed to specific projects.

-ServiceSupport Reserve To cover specific service projects which may arise in the future development

-(e.g. economic development work or Local Plan work) To ring fence income from Meridien for future economic

-Covid Financial Resilience

-Regeneration Reserve

-Regeneration Investment Framework Reserve

-Pensions Resilience

-To provide financial resilience to the Council post Covid.

-To provide funding for future regeneration of the Borough

-To provide funding for pension in the future to help mitigate the deficit.
+Restructuring Reserve Financial Management reserve To fund costs associated with the restructure of the Council.
+To meet any potential future financial liabilities that may arise (for example insurance claims) Externally Funded Reserve These are all external contributions which are committed to specific projects.
+ServiceSupport Reserve To cover specific service projects which may arise in the future (e.g. economic development work or Local Plan work) Regeneration Reserve To ring fence income from Meridien for future economic development Covid Financial Resilience Reserve To provide financial resilience to the Council post Covid.
+Regeneration Investment Framework Reserve To provide funding for future regeneration of the Borough Pensions Resilience Reserve To provide funding for pension in the future to help mitigate the deficit.